Cedar Knolls, New York: 20th and 21st centuries

-Between 1902 and 1910, title to the Plat A area changed hands several times, finally subdivided as The Cedar Knolls at Bronxville in the City of Yonkers.
+Between 1902 and 1910, title to the Plat A area changed hands several times, and it was finally subdivided as The Cedar Knolls at Bronxville in the City of Yonkers.
 Map No. 2026, dated May 18, 1910, illustrates a neighborhood nearly identical to today's Cedar Knolls.
 The boundaries are the same, with the later addition of Adele Lane constituting the only modification to the 1910 plan.
 By 1911, the subdivision plan was illustrated on a Yonkers city map.
-Illustrated complete with sewer lines were the first three roads to be built: Swain Street (now Pondfield Road West), Dellwood Road, and Beachbrook Avenue (now Birch Brook Road).
+Illustrated, complete with sewer lines, were the first three roads to be built: Swain Street (now Pondfield Road West), Dellwood Road, and Beachbrook Avenue (now Birch Brook Road).
 Marketing of the subdivision by the ultimate developer of Cedar Knolls, the Merrilees Corporation, first appeared in a local paper (The News) in 1912.

 By 1912, extensive excavation of an extension of Swain Street allowed for a connection to Pondfield Road in Bronxville.
 Swain Street was then renamed Pondfield Road West.
-This coincided with the building of a stately stone bridge, the 1911 County Bridge, over the Bronx River, providing a very marketable access point to and from the Bronxville train station.
+This coincided with building a stately stone bridge, the 1911 County Bridge, over the Bronx River, providing a very marketable access point to and from the Bronxville train station.
 A second stone bridge over the newly completed Bronx River Parkway was constructed nearby in 1917.
-Also at this time, a shanty town between the bridges and Cedar Knolls was replaced by the tall brick apartment buildings present along Pondfield Road West.
+Also, a shanty town between the bridges and Cedar Knolls was replaced by the tall brick apartment buildings present along Pondfield Road West.
 The imposing Colonial Revival house at 98 Pondfield Road West was the first house built in Cedar Knolls.
 Work on the house had begun by 1911 and was completed in 1913.
 Other lovely houses quickly followed in an era characterized by craftsmanship, classical lines, and proper proportion.

-In the 1920s and 1930s, Cedar Knolls had to accommodate its own growth.
+In the 1920s and 1930s, Cedar Knolls had to accommodate its growth.
 Automobile traffic and speeds were addressed for the first time with traffic signs and speed limits.
-The illumination from the original gas-lit street lamps proved inadequate, and in the 1920s the lamps were replaced by the first electric streetlights.
-With increasing sources of fire, the newly established homeowners association, Cedar Knolls Colony, successfully petitioned the city to build Fire Station 11 at the corner of Bronxville Road and Bayberry Street in 1921, and to install the first fire hydrants in the neighborhood in 1935.
-The source of the water for the hydrants comes from a 20-foot diameter aqueduct cut through the underlying granite about 250 feet below Cedar Knolls, completed in 1942 as part of the Kensico-Hillview Water Tunnel.
+The illumination from the original gas-lit street lamps proved inadequate, and in the 1920s, the lamps were replaced by the first electric streetlights.
+With increasing sources of fire, the newly established homeowners' association, Cedar Knolls Colony, successfully petitioned the city to build Fire Station 11 at the corner of Bronxville Road and Bayberry Street in 1921, and to install the first fire hydrants in the neighborhood in 1935.
+The water source for the hydrants comes from a 20-foot diameter aqueduct cut through the underlying granite about 250 feet below Cedar Knolls, completed in 1942 as part of the Kensico-Hillview Water Tunnel.